 - The FIPB speeds up the process of project proposal and approval of funds under FDI.

 - Firms and corporations can raise funds in FDI quota approved by the government of India quickly through FIPB.

 - The transparency maintained by the FIPB is an inflow of FDI funds is significant and proves credibility for the corporations.

-- FIPB launches many campaigns to advertise the FDI in the domestic sector globally and bridges the gap between firms and investors.
+- FIPB launches many campaigns to globally advertise the FDI in the domestic sector and bridge the gap between firms and investors.

 - The paperwork and regulations required for FIPB limit funds (Less than Rs 1200 crore) are less and easy to manage.